thewca/worldcubeassociation.org/html/src/scrambles.md

 # WCA Scrambles

-The current official scramble program is *TNoodle-0.7.10.jar*.
+The current official scramble program is *TNoodle-0.7.12.jar*.
 It generates high-quality scramble sequences for all the events of a competition at once.

 <br>
 <center><span style="font-size: 200%; line-height: 150%; padding: 0.5em;">
-Download the official scramble program:<br><a href="tnoodle/TNoodle-0.7.10.jar" style="font-weight: bold;">TNoodle-0.7.8.jar</a><br></span>
+Download the official scramble program:<br><a href="tnoodle/TNoodle-0.7.12.jar" style="font-weight: bold;">TNoodle-0.7.12.jar</a><br></span>
 <br>
-Last official change: April 26, 2013
+Last official change: October 01, 2013
 </center>

 ## Important Notes for Delegates